‘Days Of Our Lives’ Spoilers: New Weekly Preview Reveals Ciara’s Fear Over Ben

 Meanwhile, rumors are flying that Ben and Ciara could become the newest Days of our Lives couple to hit Salem.
 The pair may grow close as Ben takes care of Ciara after her accident.
 Although she is very vulnerable at the moment due to her relationship drama with Tripp Dalton (Lucas Adams) and her recent motorcycle crash, it seems that DOOL is trying to re-brand Ben as a good guy, and a relationship with Ciara could do the trick.

-Days of our Lives is preempted on Thursday, June 7 and Friday, June 8, but will return to its regular time on Monday, June 11.
+Days of our Lives is pre-empted on Thursday, June 7 and Friday, June 8, but will return to its regular time on Monday, June 11.